anubhavsrivastava/theanubhav.com/_posts/2017-12-17-understanding-newTarget.md

 title: Understanding meta-property - newTarget
 subtitle: Digging deep into newTarget - `new.target` from ECMAScript 2015 (aka ES6)
 avatar: /img/avatars/avatar-js.png
+gist: >-
-gist: ECMAScript 2015 has introduced a new meta-property or expression known as `new.target` (or `newTarget`);  'new' keyword followed by dot(.) and then `target`.
+  ECMAScript 2015 has introduced a new meta-property or expression known as `new.target` (or `newTarget`);  'new' keyword followed by dot(.) and then `target`.
 Here is a primer on what it is and how to make use of it.
-categories: [JavaScript]
+categories:
+  - JavaScript
-tag: [ES2015, ES6, ECMASCRIPT2015, JavaScript]
+tag:
+  - ES2015
+  - ES6
+  - ECMASCRIPT2015
+  - JavaScript
 ---
 `new.target` is one of newly introduced meta-properties that have made it to ECMAScript/JavaScript.
 It is also known as `newTarget` in official [ES2015 specifications](http://www.ecma-international.org/ecma-262/6.0/#sec-meta-properties).
 It lets you detect whether a function (constructor function) was called with `new` keyword or not.

 ---